 Division of Astronomical Sciences

-NSF Astronomy and Astrophysics Postdoctoral Fellowships
+NSF Astronomy and Astrophysics Postdoctoral Fellowships (AAPF)

 Important Information for Proposers

-on the specified due date, the guidelines contained in NSF 16-1 may apply to proposals submitted in response to this
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 20-1), is effective for proposals submitted, or due, on or after June 1, 2020.
+Please be advised that, depending on the specified due date, the guidelines contained in NSF 20-1 may apply to proposals submitted in response to this funding opportunity.

 NSF Astronomy and Astrophysics Postdoctoral Fellowships provide an opportunity for highly qualified, recent doctoral scientists to carry out an integrated program of independent research and education.
 Fellows may engage in observational, instrumental, theoretical, laboratory or archival data research in any area of astronomy or astrophysics, in combination with a coherent educational plan for the duration of the fellowship.
-The program supports researchers for a period of up to three years with fellowships that may be taken to eligible host institution(s) of their choice.
-The program is intended to recognize early-career investigators of significant potential and to provide them with experience in research and education that will establish them in positions of distinction and leadership in the community.
+The program supports researchers for a period of up to three years with fellowships that may be taken to eligible host institutions of their choice.
+The program is intended to recognize early-career investigators of significant potential and to provide them with experience in research and education that will establish them in positions of distinction and leadership in the scientific community.

+This program provides educational opportunities for Graduate Students, Postdoctoral Fellows.
 Individuals interested in applying for funding should see the program guidelines above.